iagocduque/mw2md/README.rst

    :alt: GNU General Public License v3.0's logo
 This software is open-source by using Free Software Foundation's *GNU General Public License*, particularly the version 3.0.

 This means you can reverse-engineer this software for studying purposes, modify or custom based on your own taste or improve the source-code (fixing bugs and glitches) and sending pull requests for me to put all improvements on the official one.
-The latter of the three said things is a similar procedure used by *Early Access* videogames on Steam, where the developers uses gamers to debug and polish the game.

-Every fork of this repository on GitHub should also be of the GPL-v3 license, being this one of the limitations of the.
-It is deliberately the same license used by the Linux kernel; only this suggests that every Linux distro known to man also uses the GPL license.
+That being said, a limitation provided by the chosen license.
+Every fork of this repository on GitHub should also be "GPL-v3" license, being this one of the limitations of the said license.
+Deliberately the same one used by the Linux kernel; only this suggesting that every Linux distro known to man also uses the GPL license.
+And, unlike other licenses like *MIT*, this project cannot be forked for profit.

+You may want to read the GPL-v3 under the License tab of this repo.

 Copyright
 =========